 Because this solution can replace discounts, Givz creates content about the downsides of ecommerce discounts and how to market without discounting.

 It’s important to create content about your in-direct competitors.
-Figure out the methods that customers use without you and tell the story of why those methods are the wrong choice.
+Figure out the methods that competitors audiences use and tell the story of why those methods are the wrong choice.

-8. Solve really difficult problems for your audience
+8. Solve really difficult problems for your relevant audience

-No matter who your B2B audience is, they have problems.
+No matter who your target customers are, they have problems.
 We all do.

-Do customer research (calls or surveys), to find out what their most stressful problems are and then create content to solve those problems.
+Do customer research (calls or surveys), to gather audience data and find out what their most stressful problems are.
+Then build your b2b content strategy around creating content that solves their business problems.

 For example, Blackboard created a guide to running labs online.
 Obviously, teachers who had to switch to remote instruction during the pandemic had tons of hurdles to jump.
 Running a science lab online is especially difficult because of resource availability as well as security.